|Alma Mater:||Tarleton State|

 In his first season as Bearkat head coach in 2011, Hooten directed the Bearkats to their third consecutive Southland Conference West Division championship and the program’s seventh consecutive winning season.
 The Bearkats’ 18 wins represented the most victories by a first-year head coach in the program’s NCAA Division I history.

-As an assistant coach, Hooten helped direct SHSU to a 127-59 record, four 20-plus victory seasons and Southland regular season and tournament championships and an NCAA tournament appearance in 2010.
+As an assistant coach, Hooten helped direct SHSU to a 127-59 record.
+The 2010 Bearkats won the Southland regular season and tournament titles to earn a berth the NCAA New Orleans regional.

 A 1987 graduate of Killeen Ellison High School, Hooten lettered in basketball and baseball.
-He earned all-district, All-CenTex and All-Super CenTex while leading his team to the bi-district championship as a senior.
-He holds school career records for scoring and assists.
-In baseball, he twice earned All-District honorable mention and lettered three years.
+He earned All-CenTex and All-Super CenTex honors.
+Hooten has been named as a Killeen ISD “Distinguished Alum.”